fIux-dev/froyo/README.md

 Rate limiting is not enabled by default, instead the application attempts to retry with a timeout in between requests if a rate limit error occurs.
-If this is still insufficient for your use case, enabling rate limit will limit the number of requests to 12 per minute, which should prevent any HTTP 429 errors.
+If this is still insufficient for your use case, enabling rate limit will limit the number of requests to 12 per minute.
+This should prevent any rate limiting errors, which is useful if you want to add e.g. an author or a series with a large number of works and will prevent those requests from failing.
 However, this will slow down the application significantly.

 ### Troubleshooting
 A `log.txt` file is generated in the same directory as the application when it is run.
 If you encounter any crashes